Sp3rick/GroupHelp/CONFIG_DOCUMENTATION.md

 overwriteChatDataIfReAddedToGroup:
     If enabled chat data and configurations will be regenerated if bot has been re-added to the group (similiar to deleteChatDataAfterBotRemove,)

+<b>Other settings</b>

+reserveLang:
+    Principal language for the bot, this will be used to overwrite other languages with incompleted translations, we advise to keep it unchanged or use a full implemented language

+botStaff:
+    Array of userId(String) considered bot staff